Social housing landlords hire occupational therapists to save money

 Improving tenants’ lives and saving public money

 This has been found to be a successful solution, as the occupational therapists are often aware of properties that may already be available which are more suitable, preventing the need for any unnecessary adaptations.
-They can also advise on what is necessary for the individual client, recommending adaptations such as home stairlifts and accessible bathrooms.
+They can also advise on what is necessary for the individual client, recommending adaptations such as home stairlifts and walk in baths or showers.

 Anthony Allot, a privately employed occupational therapist, has described how he is able to make decisions within two to three days, which his colleagues in social care are unable to do because of the high demands.
 Allot is also able to be involved with new-build properties, which is incredibly useful as the homes can be geared towards those with disabilities from the very beginning.
 In an article by the Guardian, it is stated that in just one particularly case, the knowledge of an in-house occupational therapist has saved the public £50,000.